daftspunk/october-twig/README.md

 - Thanks @dqsully for the original [October CMS Template language](https://github.com/dqsully/octobercms-template-language) package.
 - Thanks @Anomareh for the [PHP-Twig TextMate bundle](https://github.com/Anomareh/PHP-Twig.tmbundle) used to source the Twig functions.

+## License

+This code is licensed with a [Creative Commons Attribution-NoDerivatives 4.0 International Public License](../LICENSE.md) which means you may use it freely and submit pull requests, but you may not fork it to create a new product without written permission.
+We are happy to give permission to developers that ask nicely.